wesgarland/kvin/README.md

 browsers since the dawn of time; namely, that enumeration order is object insertion order.
 This could cause bugs with objects with cycles in less-common interpreters, such as Rhino and the NJS/NGS ES3 platform by Brian Basset.

-There many be different ways to encode the same data when marshaling; these techniques can sometimes be chosen by heuristic or performance tuning properties, but every possible encoding can be decoded by the unmarshal code.
+There may be different ways to encode the same data when marshaling; these techniques can sometimes be chosen by heuristic or performance tuning properties, but every possible encoding can be decoded by the unmarshal code.

 Typed Arrays are encoded by encoding the direct underlying bits into 8-bit characters which then wind up as UTF-8 strings.
 There